Monday, January 6, 2025

 2. Citizen United v.
 FEC

 In DC v.
-Heller.
-SCOTUS re-wrote the lone sentence of the Second Amendment by lobbing of the prefatory clause, which materially altered the interpretation of it.
+Heller, SCOTUS re-wrote the lone sentence of the Second Amendment (2A) by lobbing off the prefatory clause, which materially altered the interpretation of the 2A.
+Please see http://flcd-3.blogspot.com/2018/02/is-it-time-for-article-v-of-us.html.

 In Citizen United v.
-FEC, SCOTUS inferred First Amendment (1A) rights upon corporation, which arguably infringes upon a “person’s” 1A right.
+FEC, SCOTUS granted First Amendment (1A) rights to corporations, which arguably infringes upon a “person’s” 1A right.
+Think of it this way, when all else is equal, the one with more money will have a louder voice, which can be used to drown out (aka silence) others.